Mellerbray History, Family Crest & Coats of Arms

 Early Origins of the Mellerbray family

-Another 53 words (4 lines of text) covering the years 1316 and 1412 are included under the topic Early Mellerbray History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Mellerbray research.
+Another 27 words (2 lines of text) covering the years 1316 and 1412 are included under the topic Early Mellerbray History in all our PDF Extended History products and printed products wherever possible.

 Mellerbray Spelling Variations

 A multitude of spelling variations characterize Norman surnames.
 Many variations occurred because Old and Middle English lacked any definite spelling rules.
 The introduction of Norman French to England also had a pronounced effect, as did the court languages of Latin and French.
 Therefore, one person was often referred to by several different spellings in a single lifetime.
 The various spellings include Mellanby, Mellanbie, Mellsanby, Melsanby, Melanbie, Melanby, Mellerby, Melerby, Melanbie, Melmerbie, Mellmerby, Mellmerby, Mellmerbie, Mallansby, Malansbie, Mallansbie, Malansby, Melmerby, Mellenbie, Mellenby, Melenby, Melenbie, Mallenbray, Malenbray, Melanbray, Melanbry, Malenbry, Melsanby and many more.

 Early Notables of the Mellerbray family (pre 1700)